msawczyn/EFDesigner/docs/Entities.md

 You can collapse and expand the `Properties` and `Associations` compartments by clicking the small `+` (or `-`) icon to the left of their gray title bars.

+A quick note about the `Associations` compartments.
+You'll note that they're divided into `Association Sources` and `Association Targets`.
+This really isn't a big distinction ... it has to do with how you started drawing the association and is an artifact of the Microsoft Modeling SDK.
+One day (hopefully) they'll be combined into just `Associations`, but that will take a refactoring of the inner structure of the designer and is a Big Deal.
+There's [more about Associations](Associations) later.

 ## Removing an Entity

-To remove an entity, simply select it and hit the Delete key.
-It will be removed from the model completely without confirmation.
+To remove an entity, simply select it (from either the design surface or the model explorer) and hit the Delete key.
+It will be removed from the model completely without confirmation, as will its associations with other classes.
+If you do this by accident, you can undo it (Ctrl-Z or Edit/Undo from the menu).

 If that entity is the superclass (base class) for other entities, you'll be asked if you want to push its attributes and associations down to those other entities prior to its removal.

 ## Entity Properties

-Selecting the entity allows you to edit its various properties:
+Selecting the entity from either the design surface or the model explorer allows you to edit its various properties:

 <table>
 <thead>